mauricoro/mauricoro/README.md

 * My hobbies include Running, Piano, Video Games, and Music

 ### Want to know more 🤗 ?
-Check my profile on [LinkedIn](https://www.linkedin.com/in/alvm-espinoza/) "LinkedIn")
+Check my profile on [LinkedIn](https://www.linkedin.com/in/alvm-espinoza/)
 <!--
 **mauricoro/mauricoro** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.